 Who Should Avoid Climbing Stairs?

-You should avoid climbing stairs if you suffer from a knee or hip problem as it will increase your risk of falling or injuring yourself.
-If you experience extreme fatigue after climbing stairs and suffer from heart conditions, you must avoid stairs.
-If you’re pregnant or suffering from arthritis, it’s best to avoid climbing stairs as it can be risky.
+If you experience extreme fatigue after climbing stairs and suffer from heart conditions, you must avoid using them.
+If you’re pregnant or suffering from arthritis, it’s best to skip the staircase as it can be risky.

 Safety Tips To Follow While Climbing Stairs